soffes/soff.es-archive/Readme.markdown

     $ rake db:create
     $ rake db:schema:load

+Now you can start the server with [Foreman](https://github.com/ddollar/foreman):

+    $ bundle exec foreman start

+Then open <http://localhost:5000> in your browser to see it running.
 If you have issues getting it up and running, [send me an email](mailto:sam@samsoff.es).

 ### Admin

 The default credentials for the admin area are `admin` and `passw0rd`.
 These are obviously different on production or if you have environment variables for `ADMIN_USERNAME` and `ADMIN_PASSWORD`.

+To access the admin, go to <http://localhost:5000/admin/posts>.